 Samuelson (1965) hypothesized that in an informationally efficient futures markets, futures price changes should be unpredictable.
 We reconsider his theorem in the VIX futures market where the underlying index may be predictable but is not traded.
 We look at multiple futures-based trading strategies aimed at exploiting predictability in the VIX index, but find no evidence of predictability in returns on VIX futures contracts.
-Further, active strategies designed to exploit time series momentum in futures prices do not outperform a buy-and-hold strategy.
+Further, active strategies designed to exploit time series momentum in futures prices do not outperform a buy-and-hold strategy when adjusted for the volatility risk premium and transaction costs.
 We also conduct an out-of-sample analysis using the VSTOXX index of Eurozone stocks; the conclusions based on our analysis of VIX futures do not change.
 Our findings strongly support the view that VIX futures prices are unpredictable.
 Current research trends in financial economics have highlighted statistical 'anomalies'.
 This is due, in part, to the tendency of researchers to publish papers with results that reject the null hypothesis of market efficiency.
 Our paper serves as a cautionary tale that often, but not always, these eagerly received conclusions are premature, and tend to wilt in the glare of rigorous empirical analysis.